Foley Hoag LLP - The Inside View

 The first stage: recruitment on and off campus

-OCIs are conducted by attorneys (usually members of the firm’s hiring committee or alumni of the particular school).
-Hiring partner Meredith Haviland says: “There is truly no one trait that we are looking for during the OCI stage; rather we take a holistic approach to evaluating candidates at this stage and throughout our process.”
+Screening interviews are conducted by attorneys (usually members of the firm’s hiring committee or alumni of the particular school).
+Hiring partner Meredith Haviland says: “There is truly no one trait that we are looking for during the screening stage; rather, we take a holistic approach to evaluating candidates at this stage and throughout our process.”
 Interviewers will also aim to assess candidates’ motivation and teamwork skills.
-They are also interested in candidates’ practice area interests as well as interests outside the law.
+They are also interested in candidates’ practice area interests and particular interest in the firm, as well as interests outside the law.

 Top tips for this stage:

-“Students should come ready to engage in a conversation with the interviewer, rather than expecting a strict Q&A session led by the interviewer.” – hiring partner Meredith Haviland
+“Students should come ready to engage in a conversation with the interviewer, rather than expecting a strict Q&A session led by the interviewer.
+Candidates should not be afraid to engage in a meaningful and substantive legal discussion with the interviewer.” – hiring partner Meredith Haviland

 Callbacks

-Candidates undertake four 30-minute interviews with four different attorneys.
-Haviland tells us “the questions are not significantly different from those at the OCI stage, but the interviewers have more time to delve deeper into each candidate’s experience and interests.”
+Candidates undertake four 30-minute interviews with four different attorneys and can choose whether to conduct these interviews virtually or in-office.
+Candidates who elect for in-person interviews are also offered the option of going out to lunch with junior associates.
+Haviland tells us, “the questions are not significantly different from those at the screening stage, but the interviewers have more time to delve deeper into each candidate’s experience and interests.”
 Candidates are also asked to submit a writing sample.
-Haviland tells us that “as part of our ongoing efforts to make the interview process as fair and free of unconscious bias as possible, we remove GPAs from the resumes seen by our interviewers.”
+Haviland tells us that “as part of our ongoing efforts to make the interview process as fair and free of unconscious bias as possible, we remove GPAs from the resumes seen by our interviewers.
+Writing samples are also reviewed blindly.”

 Top tips for this stage:

-“We are particularly impressed with students who have done their research and can articulate why our firm is of special interest to them.” hiring partner Meredith Haviland
+“We are particularly impressed with students who have done their research and can articulate why practicing at our firm is of special interest to them.” – hiring partner Meredith Haviland

 Summer program

-Foley Hoag’s ten-week summer program allows summer associates to choose a variety of assignments or to focus on a particular area of interest via an online system.
-In addition to a mentor, summers are given ‘buddies’ (usually first-year associates) who they can ask questions – “everything from ‘where’s the printer?’ to recommendations on fun places to eat near the office.”
+Foley Hoag’s ten-week summer program allows summer associates to explore a variety of practices or to focus on a particular area of interest via an open online assignment system.
+In addition to a partner mentor, summers are given ‘buddies’ (associates) who they can ask questions – “everything from ‘where’s the printer?’ to recommendations on fun places to eat near the office.”

-As well as lunches, social events and trainings throughout the program, summers meet with the firm’s executive committee to hear about the firm’s strategic plans for the future, and to get advice on succeeding as a summer.
-On that front, Haviland says: “We have found that a key component of success for students in the summer program is good communication – whether this is around assignments, including communication related to timelines and the status of assignments, or around areas of interest.”
+As well as lunches, social events and training throughout the program, summers meet with the firm’s executive committee to hear about the firm’s strategic plans for the future, and to get advice on succeeding as a summer.
+On that front, Haviland says: “We encourage summer associates to make use of our lunch program to invite attorneys out to lunch to learn more about their practice areas, careers, and life at the firm.”

-Following successful completion of the program, summers are asked to rank their practice area preferences.
-The firm then matches them to departments based on those choices and business need.
+Near the end of the program, 2L summers are asked to rank their practice area preferences.
+The firm then matches them to departments based on those choices and business need, and extends department-specific full-time return offers, upon successful completion of the program.

 Top tips for this stage: